sysgears/mochapack/docs/installation/webpack-configuration.md

 *Info*: You can install this plugin with `npm install --save-dev webpack-node-externals`

-Maybe you noticed that [entry](https://webpack.github.io/docs/configuration.html#entry) and [output.path](https://webpack.github.io/docs/configuration.html#output-path) are completely missing in this config. mocha-webpack does this automatically for you, but it respects custom `output` settings.
+Maybe you noticed that [entry](https://webpack.github.io/docs/configuration.html#entry) and [output.path](https://webpack.github.io/docs/configuration.html#output-path) are completely missing in this config. mochapack does this automatically for you, but it respects custom `output` settings.
 This is especially useful, when you want to write the files to disk with an additional plugin.

 ## Sourcemaps

-Sourcemap support is already applied for you via [source-map-support](https://github.com/evanw/node-source-map-support) by mocha-webpack.
+Sourcemap support is already applied for you via [source-map-support](https://github.com/evanw/node-source-map-support) by mochapack.
 You just need to enable it in your webpack config via the `devtool` setting.

 **Note**: For a proper debug experience in your IDE (setting breakpoints right into your code) you need to use a `devtool` which inlines the sourcemaps like `inline-cheap-module-source-map`.